open/close all folders

-- The Getaway and its sequel enforce strict driving rules — correct side of the road, stopping at red lights, etc. This is useful at the beginning of the game, but as you engage in more and more criminal activity as the plot demands, the police will come after you no matter what you do.
+- The Getaway, its sequel, Black Monday and the PSP spinoff Gangs Of London enforce strict driving rules — correct side of the road, stopping at red lights, etc. This is useful at the beginning of the game, but as you engage in more and more criminal activity as the plot demands, the police will come after you no matter what you do.

 - In the Sam And Max Freelance Police episodic games, the main characters are the police (well, police with no official authorization or oversight on any level), and one of them is additionally the President of the United States, so there's no penalty for destroying traffic cones, stoplights, lampposts, or sidewalk cafes during the driving sequences.
 There's no benefit, either - it's just fun.

 - Police Quest, a game focused on realistic portrayal of procedure, made you obey traffic laws, though later games in the series streamline things (IE no speed limits, no stops except at turns) to make things easier for the players.

 - Nancy Drew.
 In Trail of the Twister Nancy can drive on the wrong side of the road, randomly bash into other cars, and cause ten-car pileups (complete with tractor trailers).
 She only suffers any consequences when her health bar runs out, making her crash her own car.

 - Secret of the Old Clock features the first driving aspects in the series, but it's much less fun because there are no other cars on the road.
 Nancy can still basically do whatever she wants, although running over potholes one time too many gives her a flat tire.